Top tennis resumes in Palermo with no handshakes or showers - WHIZ News

 A limited number of fans were allowed into the 1,500-seat stadium court and had to follow social distancing measures.

-They watched sixth-seeded Donna Vekić of Croatia beat Arantxa Rus of the Netherlands 6-1, 6-2 in windy conditions in the first official event — for men or women — since early March.
+They watched sixth-seeded Donna Vekić of Croatia beat Arantxa Rus of the Netherlands 6-1, 6-2 in windy conditions in the first official match — for men or women — since early March.

+“I’m definitely happy I didn’t forget how to play tennis, how to play matches, how to win,” Vekić said in a video conference.
+“It’s a huge relief so I’m really happy right now.

+“It was definitely a bit strange.
+I was really nervous yesterday, even more today, but after the first few games I just kind of relaxed and I was focused.”

 Vekić sealed a place in the second round on her second match point, breaking for the sixth time in the match when Rus hit a forehand wide.